 - Whether you need Mechanical Breakdown Insurance

-Furthermore, as an earthmoving and excavation contractor, some areas you may need to consider cover for are:
+As an earthmoving and excavation contractor, some areas you may need to consider cover for are:

 - Damage to vehicles, mobile plant, and machinery, including theft and possible accumulation of values of machinery and equipment, tools and more